Home

 Companies show the changes in the retained earnings account from period to period on the statement of retained earnings.

-When a company operates at a profit, net assets are increased, and the net earnings are carried to the balance sheet by crediting the retained earnings account.
+When a company operates at a profit, net assets are increased, and the accounting earnings are carried to the balance sheet by crediting the retained earnings account.
 When a company operates at a loss, the net loss reduces net assets and the loss is carried to the balance sheet by debiting retained earnings.

-Net profits or losses are rolled into the retained earnings account when closing entries are made at the end of the accounting cycle.
+Net profits or net losses are rolled into the retained earnings account when closing entries are made at the end of the accounting cycle.

 Percentage of Retained Earnings to Stockholders Equity